Note: I don’t know how much of this ancient history is relevant anymore but, in case anyone cares, I leave it here. 1/2013

 I am a ‘culinista’.
 [Definition: one who obsesses about food...dreams it, cooks it, photographs it and writes about it.]

 I earned that exalted title long before the Food Network penetrated the American conscious when I created “The Pleasure of Your Company”, a full-service catering operation.
 I customized party menus, shopped, schlepped, cooked and, yes, carted out the garbage at the end of the night.
-While it began as a part-time creative outlet, I was eventually faced with the decision to go ‘full time’.
+While it began as a part-time creative outlet, I eventually found myself at the crossroads of ‘go-full-time or give-it-up’.
 I chose corporate America and financial stability…back then when there was financial stability in corporate America!

 My Culinary Point-of-View.
 It’s a little Flay, a little Ray and a whole lot my way!
 Like Bobby, I’m all about bold flavors, particularly those from the Mediterranean and Latin & South America.
 Like Rachel, 30 minutes is enough time in the kitchen to get it all together.
 I don’t bake cakes or pies, make ice cream or deep fry anything.
 Don’t have the patience and I really try to keep it healthy with lots of vegetables and fresh ingredients.